Legislative Assembly of Ontario: Mace

 The fourth, and current, mace used by the Legislature.

 The current mace used in the Legislative Assembly of Ontario was acquired in 1867, after Confederation.
 It was provided by Charles E. Zollikofer of Ottawa for $200.
 The four-foot mace is made of copper and richly gilded, a flattened ball at the butt end.
 Initially, the head of the mace bore the crown of Queen Victoria and in a cup with her royal cypher, V.R.
 When she was succeeded by Edward VII in 1901, her crown and cup were removed and a new one bearing Edward's cypher on the cup was installed.
 Eventually, it was replaced with the current cup, which is adorned in gleaming brass leaves.

-Through some careful detective work on the part of Legislative Assembly staff, the original cup with Queen Victoria's cypher was recently found in the Royal Ontario Museum's collection and returned to the Legislature.
+After some research by the Legislative Assembly staff, the original cup with Queen Victoria's cypher was recently found in the Royal Ontario Museum's collection and returned to the Legislature.
 It is now on display in the Ontario Legislative Building.

 In 2009, two diamonds were installed in the mace.
 The diamonds were a gift to the people of Ontario from De Beers Canada to mark the opening of the Victor Mine near Attawapiskat in northern Ontario.
 Three diamonds were selected from the first run of the mine.
 Two stones, one rough and one polished, were set in platinum in the crown of the mace while the third stone, also polished, was put on exhibit in the lobby of the Legislative Building as part of a display about the history of the mace.

+The Current legislature

 Party standings

-Elections to the Legislative Assembly of Ontario occurred on February 27, 2025, as a result of which the Progressive Conservative Party of Ontario, led by Doug Ford, was re-elected as His Majesty's Government of Ontario.
+Ontario general elections most recently took place on February 27, 2025, as a result of which the Progressive Conservative Party of Ontario, led by Doug Ford, was re-elected and continues to lead the Government of Ontario with a majority mandate.